GeorgeHoneywood/final-year-project/diary.md

 Implemented the proof of concept that renders some array of wgs84 coordinates to a Mercator projected map (deliverable 5, proof-of-concepts/2-rendering-a-way).
 Allows you to render the boundaries of three different towns -- with manually chosen zoom factor.

+Started a report on the HTML5 canvas.

+Started work on the panning and zooming proof of concept (deliverable 6, proof-of-concepts/3-panning-and-zooming).
+Got WASD panning, and scrollwheel zoom working.

 ### Week 7 (2022-10-31)

+Continued work on the panning and zooming proof of concept.
+Implemented click panning and touch controls: pinch zoom & single finger panning.

 ### Week 8 (2022-11-07)